plone/training/mastering_plone/buildout_1.rst

     # The directory this buildout is in.
 Modified when using vagrant.
     buildout_dir = ${buildout:directory}

-    # We want to checkouts these eggs directly from github
+    # We want to checkouts these eggs directly from GitHub
     auto-checkout =
         ploneconf.site
     #    starzel.votable_behavior